iciakky/claude-task-master/README.md

 - xAI API Key (for research or main model)
 - OpenRouter API Key (for research or main model)
 - Claude Code (no API key required - requires Claude Code CLI)
+- Codex CLI (no API key required - requires Codex CLI app)

 Using the research model is optional but highly recommended.
-You will need at least ONE API key (unless using Claude Code).
+You will need at least ONE API key (unless using Claude Code or Codex CLI).
 Adding all API keys enables you to seamlessly switch between model providers at will.

 ## Quick Start